DataverseLabs/pyinterpolate/paper/paper.md

 The most similar and most important package from Python environment is **PyKrige** [@benjamin_murphy_2020_3991907].
 PyKrige is designed especially for point kriging.
 PyKrige supports 2D and 3D ordinary and universal Kriging.
 User is able to incorporate own semivariogram models and/or use external functions (as example from **scikit-learn** package [@scikit-learn]) to model drift in universal Kriging.
 Package is well designed, and it is actively maintained.

 **GRASS GIS** [@GRASS_GIS_software] is well-established software for vector and raster data processing and analysis.
-GRASS contains multiple modules and GRASS functionalities can be accessed from multiple interfaces: GUI, command line, C API, Python APU, Jupyter Notebooks, web, QGIS and R. GRASS has two functions for spatial interpolation: ```r.surf.idw``` and ```v.surf.idw```.
+GRASS contains multiple modules and GRASS functionalities can be accessed from multiple interfaces: GUI, command line, C API, Python APU, Jupyter Notebooks, web, QGIS and R. GRASS has two functions for spatial interpolation: `r.surf.idw` and `v.surf.idw`.
 Both use Inverse Distance Weighting technique, first interpolates raster files and second vectors (points).

 **PySAL** is next GIS / geospatial package which can be used to interpolate missing values – but this time at areal scale.
 Package’s **tobler** module can be used to interpolate areal values of specific variable at different scales and sizes of support [@eli_knaap_2020_4385980].
 Moreover, package has functions for multisource regression, where raster data is used as auxiliary information to enhance interpolation results.
 Conceptually tobler package is close to the Pyinterpolate, where main algorithm transforms areal data into point support derived from auxiliary variable.

 **R programming language** offers **gstat** package for spatial interpolation and spatial modeling [@PEBESMA2004683].
 Package is designed for variogram modelling, simple, ordinary and universal point or block kriging (with drift), spatio-temporal kriging and sequential Gaussian (co)simulation.
 Gstat is a solid package for Kriging and spatial interpolation and has the largest number of methods to perform spatial modelling.
 The main difference between gstat and Pyinterpolate is availability of area-to-point Poisson Kriging based on the algorithm proposed by Goovaerts [@Goovaerts:2007] in Pyinterpolate package.

-# !Appendix\label{appendix}
+# Appendix\label{appendix}

-1. **Example Repository and data**: https://github.com/szymon-datalions/pyinterpolate-paper
+1. **Example and data repository**: https://github.com/szymon-datalions/pyinterpolate-paper

 # References